blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Mocking Ezra and Jesus as The Son of God (May Allah condemn them)
 		- 9:30
 	- A woman's testimony is half as worth that of a man
-	- Exception for 11 wives
+	- Exception for 11 wives to Mohammed
 		- 33:51
+	- Hide your Sins
+		- 4:148

 - Hadeeths
 	- Incitement against Jews